hamelsmu/oauth-tutorial/simple/README.md

 See the [repo's README](https://github.com/hamelsmu/oauth-render-quarto).

+### Alternatives to Render

+These are some alternatives to Render that work similarly.

+- [Fly.io](https://fly.io/).
+Doesn't have a free tier, but is anything _really_ free?
+- [Railway](https://railway.app/).
+Has a free trial.

 ## Next Steps

 As an advanced exercise, I show how to do this [same thing on Kubernetes](../gke_k8s/README.md).
 That example: